Surfer12/ClaudeMetaResearch/docs/prompts/promptv3.md

 </thinking>
 </cognitive_process>

-Now, please address the following user input:
+Now, please address the following user input is applicable, otherwise, address it where it is found available.

 <user_input>
 {{user_input}}
 </user_input>

 Begin your response by opening a `<cognitive_process>` tag to start your step-by-step analysis.

+You are now being connected to a unique human.